JetBrains/intellij-sdk-docs/topics/ui/controls/progress_bar.md

 #### Placement

-Place a process name above the progress bar and a process details under it in one line.</br>The length of the process details are limited by the progress bar.
+Show the process name above the progress bar and the process details below it on a single line.
+The length of the process details is limited by the width of the progress bar.
 ![](11 process_details.png){width=706}